junxit/us-congress-bills-117/metadata.md

 - 2021-05-18 — Pursuant to the provisions of H. Res.
 403, proceedings on H.R.
 1510 are considered vacated.
 - 2021-05-18 — The title of the measure was amended.
 Agreed to without objection.
 - 2021-05-19 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2021-11-02 — Passed Senate without amendment by Unanimous Consent.
+- 2021-11-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2021-11-02 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S7685)
+- 2021-11-02 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S7685)
+- 2021-11-03 — Message on Senate action sent to the House.
+- 2021-11-16 — Presented to President.
+- 2021-11-16 — Presented to President.
+- 2021-11-23 — Became Public Law No: 117-64.
+- 2021-11-23 — Became Public Law No: 117-64.
+- 2021-11-23 — Signed by President.
+- 2021-11-23 — Signed by President.